 Following sample collection and labeling, the sample containers were bubble-wrapped and placed into individual ZipLoc® bags, then immediately into insulated coolers with ice for preservation.
-The samples were shipped via FedEx to the laboratory on the same day or the following day of collection, with the exception of one sample which was shipped two days following sample collection.
+The samples were shipped via FedEx to the laboratory on the same day of collection or the following day.
 The samples were managed under standard chain of custody protocol and documentation from collection to delivery to the laboratory.
 Sample handling, storage, and transport were performed according to the requirements described in Procedure III-F, Sample Handling, Storage, and Shipping (DON, 2007).